 - Make the beer batter.
 The batter should be fairly thick.
 However, if your fish sticks are falling apart in the batter, thin it with a little more beer.

 - Coat the fish strips and fry them in about 1″ of sizzling hot oil, flipping halfway through.
 Once golden brown, remove from heat and place on a paper tow to absorb excess oil.

 voila!
 You’ve got yourself some vegan fish sticks.

 Since these fish sticks are fried, they need to be eaten quickly after preparation.
 Otherwise, you’ll find yourself with some soggy battered fish sticks and trust me, they don’t taste near as good.

-So whipped up a batch of these beer battered vegan fish sticks today along with some vegan tartar sauce and enjoy the flavors of the sea once again.
+So whip up a batch of these beer-battered vegan fish sticks today along with some vegan tartar sauce and enjoy the flavors of the sea once again.

 These Vegan Fish Sticks are made with shredded heart of palm dipped in a rich beer batter and served with vegan tartar sauce for an unbelievably good snack.

 Did you make this recipe?
 Leave a comment and rate it below.